 EUROPEAN SOCIETY FOR OCEANISTS (ESfO) CONSTITUTION

-Modified and ratified at the ESfO General Assembly in Bergen, December 8th 2012
+Modified and ratified at the ESfO General Assembly in Cambridge, December 9th 2018

 The European Society for Oceanists (ESfO) was established on the occasion of the First European Colloquium on Pacific Studies in Nijmegen (The Netherlands) in 1992.